 In today’s corporate world, we all have two mirrors that reflect who we are; i) one that reflects the way we see and measure ourselves and ii) one that reflects the way others see our value.
 Knowing your personal-brand essence and living up to it, and making sure others see you through those values means you can successfully meet or exceed your personal brand perception in your own eyes and that of others.
 We subconsciously tend to assess and categorize others in our heads, and we thus treat them based on our assumptions and readings, regardless of whether it is right or wrong.
 Hence, how we project ourselves in the eyes of others and how we carry ourselves in society, our success stories, achievements, and interactions with others are how others perceive us.
 In other words, we control the narrative, and only when our self-awareness is on par with our values can we make sure the man (or woman) seen reflected in the mirror of the world is the same person behind the mirror.

 The man/woman behind the mirror, you, should be able to know your self-worth and value in the corporate world, measured by your skillset, achievements, successes, and attitude.
 It would be best if you learned how to reflect that on your persona so others can see you the way you see yourself.

 - Have an Executive Mentor.
-One who can be your compass and mirror your inner abilities, and helps you realize them.
+One who can be your compass, mirror your inner abilities and help you realize them.

 - Self-Assessment Exercise.
 There are many tools and solutions to help you do that online, and in all cases, writing such points down will increase your self-awareness as ideas always sound different in our heads vs. when we write them down.